What the Data Tell Us About the UbiSim VR Platform for Nursing Simulation [2024]

-I. Peer-Reviewed Research: Learnings After Adopting UbiSim
+I. Peer-Reviewed Article: Learnings After Adopting UbiSim

 The paper “Virtual Reality Simulation Integration in a Prelicensure Nursing Program: Lessons Learned” describes lessons learned for nurse educators considering adopting UbiSim immersive VR simulation technology to reduce the costs of live role-play with standardized patients and relieve the screen fatigue that can accompany 2D computer-based virtual simulation.